 Financial Contingency Fund (FCF)

 This fund is provided by the Welsh Government and is means-tested.
 You must be enrolled on a full-time Further Education course and have been resident in the UK or EU for at least three years immediately before starting your course.
-You should apply as soon as possible.
-You will need to log in using your Coleg Gwent user name and password to complete the forms.

 How can FCF help?